Affirmative Action's Cumulative Fractional Assignments

-Maintaining rosters is central to implementation of reservations in India.\footnote{See \Cref{fig:200pointroster} and \Cref{fig:13pointroster} for the rosters prescribed by Government of India.} It makes uniform and transparent implementation of the reservation policy across various government departments possible.
+Maintaining rosters is central to the implementation of reservations in India.\footnote{See \Cref{fig:200pointroster} and \Cref{fig:13pointroster} for the rosters prescribed by Government of India.} It makes uniform and transparent implementation of the reservation policy across various government departments possible.
+Since only a few seats might arise every period, the objective of maintaining a roster is to ensure that each category gets its affirmative action policy prescribed percentage of seats over time.
 However, maintaining rosters for educational institutions raises additional complications.
-Does each department in a university maintain its own roster?
+Does each department in a university maintain its roster?
 Or does the university as a whole maintain a roster?
 These questions gave rise to two solutions in India.